hyperledger/fabric-sdk-java/README.md

 # Java SDK for Hyperledger Fabric 1.0
 Welcome to Java SDK for Hyperledger project.
-The SDK helps facilitate Java applications to manage the lifecycle of Hyperledger channels  (*often referred to as chains*) and user chaincode.
-The SDK also provides a means to execute user chaincode, query blocks and transactions on the chain, and monitor events on the chain.
+The SDK helps facilitate Java applications to manage the lifecycle of Hyperledger channels  and user chaincode.
+The SDK also provides a means to execute user chaincode, query blocks and transactions on the channel, and monitor events on the channel.

 THe SDK acts on behave of a particular User which is defined by the embedding application through the implementation of the SDK's `User` interface.